Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Some documents are available online, otherwise you will need to return to the Maury County Courthouse.

 Court costs should be paid in full or payments arranged the day you appear in court, if you fail to do so please return to either the Part I or Part II Court Clerk.
-You also have the option to pay them online for Part I and Part II.

 Yes, but please make sure that it is either turned off or silenced.
 If it rings during court it may be taken away from you.